kemalyst/kemalyst/README.md

 # Kemalyst

-Kemalyst is a yarlf (yet another r5555 like framework) that is based on on super fast [kemal](https://github.com/sdogruyol/kemal).
+Kemalyst is a yarlf (yet another rails like framework) that is based on on super fast [kemal](https://github.com/sdogruyol/kemal).
 The framework leverages the http handlers which are similar to Rack middleware.
-The controllers are also HTTP::Handlers that render the response.

-One of the main differences Kemalyst provides is the ability to chain controllers in your routes.cr.
-For example, you can chain a WebSocket handler before your Index controller to allow for upgrading the connection for a specific route.
+The router and controllers are an extension of the same middleware so you can chain any compatible HTTP::Handler before or after the routing handler so you can limit a particular handler to a sub-tree of your routes.

 The model is a simple ORM mapping and supports MySQL, PG and SQLite.

-The views are handled using `ecr` format and several macros to simplify development.
+The views are handled using [kilt](https://github.com/jeromegn/kilt) and several macros to simplify development.

 ## Installation